jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 ### Local Family Media Server
 This is a basic system which will be used in a home environment on a local network.
 Access is possible via a device on the local network only, so there should be no direct web connection to the server.
 The organization (call it the "family") is simple, and consists simply of users of the server, plus one administrative account that has typical permissions (such as adding/removing users and resetting passwords).

 We'll assume that no one in the family has malicious intent, meaning that they are not attempting to access files that are not shared with them or perform unauthorized operations on shared files.
 We assume that each member of the family has a unique login username and password that provides user-level access to the server, and that this information is known only to that user.
-Additionally, we will suppose that this server is hosted on a network with standard security measures in place.
+Additionally, we will suppose that this server is hosted on a network with at least basic security measures in place.

 #### PROPERTIES
   * **Hierarchical Group Structure**
   This structure allows for the admin to give access to different files to different users.
-This makes the server more useful and flexible, while preventing unauthorized privilege escalation(?).
+This makes the server more useful and flexible, while preventing unauthorized privilege escalation/modification/etc.

   * **Administrative Groups**
   The concept of Administrative Groups allows the administrator to only give family members the permissions that are necessary.
 It also restricts the number of accounts with high-level (potentially damaging) permissions.